Perennials/logging-node/README.md

 		this._logStream.write( '<ERROR>Unhandled error "' + err.message + '"</ERROR>\n' );

-		// this will be copied to a file in the log session console.error( 'Damn, error happened with this specific client request', this.Request );
+		// this will be copied to a file in the log session console.error( 'Damn, error happened with this specific client request', Object.toString( this.Request ) );

 		// finish the response so we can close the server this.Response.writeHead( 500, {